Tensions flare after fire destroys Brazil museum in 'tragedy foretold'

 The museum’s pastel-yellow facade remained standing but a peek inside its giant windows revealed a roofless interior of blackened hallways and charred beams.
 Every so often, firemen emerged with a pot or a painting they had managed to rescue.

-Researchers, students and others who worked in the museum, where 20 million archives were likely destroyed, huddled in small groups outside the former Imperial Palace, consoling one another and wiping away tears.
+Researchers, students and others who worked in the museum, where 20 million archives were likely destroyed, huddled in groups outside, consoling one another and wiping away tears.

-But as the day progressed, ever more people tried to enter the park to get a glimpse of the burned husk of the building.
-Police eventually opened entry to the park.
+But as the day progressed, ever more people tried to enter the park to get a glimpse of the building’s burned shell and police eventually opened entry to the park.

 Luiz Duarte, vice director of the museum, told Globo TV the institution had been neglected by successive federal governments, and that a 21.6 million real ($5.23 million) financing plan with the state-run development bank BNDES announced in June included, ironically, a plan to install modern fire protection equipment.

-Roberto Robadey, commander of the Rio fire department, told reporters on Monday the hydrants outside the building were dry.
-That forced firefighters to use water from a nearby lake and rely on water trucks.
-But the building burned far too fast for any of that to help.
+Roberto Robadey, commander of the Rio fire department, told reporters on Monday the hydrants outside the building were dry, which forced firefighters to use water from a nearby lake and rely on water trucks.
+But the building burned too fast for any of that to help.

 “In an ideal world, we would have many things that we don’t have here: sprinklers inside the building,” he said, adding that the fire department would investigate its response and take action if needed.
 “Yesterday was one of the saddest days of my career.”